venpopov/similarity-discrimination-learning/README.md

 Contains the experimental software, data and analysis scripts for the results reported in:

-Popov, V., & Reder, L. (2019).
+Popov, V. & Reder, L. (2020).
 Greater discrimination difficulty during perceptual learning leads to stronger and more distinct representations.
-OSF preprints. https://doi.org/10.31219/osf.io/ru7t6
+Psychonomic Bulletin & Review.
+Advance Online Publication

 The code runs with paths relative to the parent folder, which is set-up in every script by the here() package and the setwd(here()) command, which finds the .Rproj file and sets that as the working dir.